- Chart

 IPO Launch date 1987-02-24 | CEO & Director Mr. Lance F. Tucker CPA | ||

-Jack in the Box Inc. operates and franchises quick-service restaurants under the Jack in the Box and Del Taco brands in the United States.
-The company's restaurant operates as a hamburger chain and a Mexican-American QSR chain across multiple states in United States.
-Jack in the Box Inc. was formerly known as Foodmaker, Inc and changed its name to Jack in the Box Inc. in November 1999.
-The company was founded in 1951 and is headquartered in San Diego, California.
+Jack in the Box Inc., together with its subsidiaries, develops, operates, and franchises quick-service restaurants (QSR) in the United States.
+It operates through Jack in the Box and Del Taco segments.
+The company engages in the operation of a hamburger chain under the Jack in the Box brand; and a Mexican-American QSR chain under the Del Taco brand.
+The company was formerly known as Foodmaker, Inc and changed its name to Jack in the Box Inc. in November 1999.
+Jack in the Box Inc. was founded in 1951 and is headquartered in San Diego, California.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.